Auburn Alabama Divorce Attorneys

 Parents are highly encouraged to create a child custody arrangement by working together to form a parenting plan that can be submitted to a court.
 If parents are unable to work together to do this, the issue of custody of a child will be decided by the court, which will make the determination based on the child’s best interests.
 In regards to child support, both parents have a duty to provide for their child financially.
 When parents are not living together, the non-custodial party will be ordered by the court to make child support payments on a recurring basis.

-Filing for Divorce in Alabama
+Filing for Divorce in Auburn, Alabama

 After a notary public has stamped and signed your document, you need to file it with the circuit court or the clerk’s office in the same county.
 You will need to hand a copy of your signed complaint to a clerk rather than mail it.
 He or she should date stamp your Complaint for Divorce and notate that the court has filed it.
 If you’re not sure how to go about this, look for a family law self-help desk in the court building.